tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 Async::validate_argc(@delegate, method, *args)
 ```

-After that we create our `IVar`.
+After that, we create our `IVar`.
 In our [previous
 post](/2020/05/concurrent-ruby-hello-async/) we took a surface-level look at
 `IVar`s and decided to not dig into them yet.
 We will do the same thing here,
-but note that the `ivar` is created some stuff happens (which we will cover
+but note that the `ivar` is created, some stuff happens (which we will cover
-next), and then returned; lining up with what we saw in our initial
+next), and then the it is returned.
+This lines up with what we saw in our
-experimentation.
+initial experimentation - we
+[found](/2020/05/concurrent-ruby-hello-async/#return-types) that when using our
+proxy methods the return value would be an `IVar` instead of what the actual
+method was returning.

 ```ruby
   ivar = Concurrent::IVar.new